Recent publications by NWS added to the library

 Monday, 9th June

-Travel to Manchester, meet your fellow participants (and any accompanying family or friends) in the evening for an icebreaker (details to be announced)
+Travel to Manchester, meet your fellow participants (and any accompanying family or friends) in the evening for an icebreaker at the conference hotel, beginning at 19:00.
+If you are not staying in the hotel, please reserve a place with Russell.

 Tuesday, 10th June